 Size & Weight of the Clippers

-Other points to be keep in mind are the size and the weight of the clippers as they will both certainly make a huge difference.
+Other points to keep in mind are the size and the weight of the clippers as they will both certainly make a huge difference.
 Most modern clippers and all of the ones listed below have been designed ergonomically so your hand enjoys the hold, for long durations.

-A lighter and more compact dog clipper will make manoeuvring around the dog a much easier task, and if you are grooming several dogs quite often, this becomes a priority.
+A lighter and more compact dog clipper will make maneuvering around the dog a much easier task, and if you are grooming several dogs quite often, this becomes a priority.
 Lightweight dog clippers allow you to avoid wrist fatigue, for example.

 However, the lighter the clippers, the more the dog and yourself will feel the vibrations, especially with powerful dog clippers at the highest speed.
+Also, in order to provide the pet with a sharper detailed cut, a heavier and more stable trimmer will be favorable.

 Corded vs. Cordless Dog Clippers